Wine glass and car keys with police lights in background representing BAC and DUI in California

-The movement of alcohol in the body, its absorption into the bloodstream, its metabolism, and its elimination are all dynamic processes.
+The movement of alcohol in the body — absorption, distribution, metabolism, and elimination — are dynamic processes.
 However, in California, there is a rebuttable presumption that says the person had 0.08 percent (or more) in his or her blood at the time of driving if the person had 0.08 percent in his or her blood at the time of the chemical test within three hours after the driving.2

 Although there is little science to justify this presumption, it still applies in court and at the DMV.
 However, the key is that this presumption is rebuttable.
 That is where your DUI Lawyer plays a critical role.